Making Sense of NFPA 2112

 You’ve been told you need NFPA 2112-compliant garments but do you understand what compliance actually means?
 NFPA 2112 is an industry standard on flame resistant garments for protection of industrial personnel against flash fire.
 NFPA 2112 provides minimum performance criteria and sets clear guidelines for testing.
-What’s vital to understand is that the significant majority of NFPA 2112 testing, using the ASTM F1930 and other test methods, rates performance of FR fabrics as opposed to garments.
+What’s vital to understand is that the significant majority of NFPA 2112 testing, using the ASTM F1930 and other test methods, rates performance of flame resistant fabrics as opposed to garments.
 It is the fabric type, brand and weight that determine the vast majority of the most important characteristics of the finished PPE.

 In fact, fabric brand almost exclusively determines manikin body burn test results, durability of flame resistance to laundering, and shrinkage.
 The fabric brand also plays a critical role in the level of comfort, durability, wear and appearance.
 Ultimately, fabric is typically the single-largest cost component of the finished garment - so it also affects pricing.
 End-users need to be doing their research and specifying the fabric brand first, then monitoring and enforcing garment performance over the life of a clothing program.